Learn all the details to American politician Kamala Harris Husband, Father, Family, Children.

 Learn more interesting personal 6 facts about Kamala Harris below.

-6. Kamala Harris married to husband Douglas Emhoff at age 49.
+6. Kamala Harris Is Married to Husband Douglas Emhoff at Age 49

-Harris then immediately asked her out the next day via emails with details on his free schedules informing Kamala that he was too old to play games and wanted serious with her.
-After months of their courtship, Harris and Emhoff finally tied the knot on 22nd Aug.
-2014 at the Santa Barbara's courthouse where Kamala's sister, Maya Lakshmi Harris played the role of an officiator to their intimate wedding ceremony.
+Harris then immediately asked her out the next day via emails with details on his free schedules, informing Kamala that he was too old to play games and wanted to get serious with her.
+After months of their courtship, Harris and Emhoff finally tied the knot on 22nd August 2014 at the Santa Barbara's courthouse, where Kamala's sister, Maya Lakshmi Harris, played the role of an officiator to their intimate wedding ceremony.

-Kamala Harris carries a half Jamaican heritage from her father's side.
-Kamala Harris father Donald Harris, is a naturalized US citizen who originally hails from his native country Jamaica.
-Harris, also known as Donald J. Harris professionally worked as an Economic college professor, according to his Stanford University biography.
+Kamala Harris carries a half-Jamaican heritage from her father's side.
+Kamala Harris' father, Donald Harris, is a naturalized US citizen who originally hails from his native country Jamaica.
+Mr. Harris, also known as Donald J. Harris, professionally worked as an Economic college professor, according to his Stanford University biography.

 "My dear departed grandmothers (whose extraordinary legacy I described in a recent essay on this website), as well as my deceased parents, must be turning in their grave right now to see their family’s name, reputation and proud Jamaican identity being connected, in any way, jokingly or not with the fraudulent stereotype of a pot-smoking joy seeker and in the pursuit of identity politics."